 A Survival Book – Let’s be honest, unless you spend a great deal of time training and studying to build fires, shelters, and snares, you’re not going to remember any of it when disaster strikes.
-Buy a decent survival guide that fits in your pack, or hey, try to win one here.
+Buy a decent survival guide that fits in your pack.

 I’m sure many people will tell you many different things about survival packs.
 What not to have, what to have, this is too heavy, that’s not necessary, etc. When it comes right down to it, it’s better to have more stuff rather than not enough.
 After all, if you master building a lean-to shelter, you could ditch the tent, or trade it for something else you need.

 This is a pretty extensive kit, but if you think something’s missing, pack it.
 If you think it’s too heavy, ditch something.
 Customize the kit to your own body and geographic location.
 But you can’t go too wrong with the stuff listed above.
 Good luck – but I hope you’ll never need it.